MosheBerman/MBTileParser/README.md

 Notes:
 ---

-**A word on the TMX format, Tiled, and TexturePacker:**

-The TMX file format is used by Tiled, a tool which helps you make world maps for games.
+**A word on the TMX format, Tiled, and TexturePacker:** The TMX file format is used by Tiled, a tool which helps you make world maps for games by tiling images.
 (You can download Tiled [here](http://mapeditor.org)).
 The TMX format is explained in detail on the [tiled GitHub repository wiki](https://github.com/bjorn/tiled/wiki/TMX-Map-Format).
 The developer of TexturePacker, Andreas Löw, was kind enough to give me a license a while back.
 Thanks Andreas!
 You can [get TexturePacker from his website](http://www.codeandweb.com/texturepacker).

-**Parting Words:**

-Please take a moment to star this repository and pass it along to anyone who you think might enjoy it.
+**Parting Words:** Please take a moment to star this repository and pass it along to anyone who you think might enjoy it.
+I also encourage you to look at my other repositories.
+You might find something you like.

-Have fun, because game engines are fun.
+Always have fun, because game engines are fun.